All caps: Contract law

 An antiquated practice that still remains in use, especially by older American lawyers who grew up before the arrival of computers, is to use all caps text for text that is legally required to be emphasised and clearly readable.
 The practice dates to the period of typewriters, which generally did not offer bold text, small capitals, or the opportunity to add marginal notes emphasising key points.

 Legal writing expert Bryan A. Garner has described the practice as "ghastly".
-A 2020 study found that all-caps in legal texts is ineffective and is, in fact, harmful to older readers.
+A 2020 study found that all caps in legal texts is ineffective and is, in fact, harmful to older readers.
 In 2002, a US court spoke out against the practice, ruling that simply making text all-capitals has no bearing on whether it is clear and easily readable:

-Lawyers who think their caps lock keys are instant "make conspicuous" buttons are deluded.
-In determining whether a term is conspicuous, we look at more than formatting.
-A term that appears in capitals can still be inconspicuous if it is hidden on the back of a contract in small type.
-Terms that are in capitals but also appear in hard-to-read type may flunk the conspicuousness test.
-A sentence in capitals, buried deep within a long paragraph in capitals will probably not be deemed conspicuous...it is entirely possible for text to be conspicuous without being in capitals.
+Pop culture

+Certain musicians—such as Marina, Finneas, who are both known mononymously, and MF DOOM—as well as some bands such as Haim, Blackpink and Kiss—have their names stylised in all caps.
+Additionally, it is common for bands with vowelless names (a process colourfully known as "disemvoweling") to use all caps, with prominent examples including STRFKR, MSTRKRFT, PWR BTTM, SBTRKT, JPNSGRLS (now known as Hotel Mira), BLK JKS, MNDR, and DWNTWN.
+It has also become common for albums and their track listings to be stylised in all caps, particularly in hip hop.